 When a salesperson is working on a deal significantly larger than their individual average deal size, make sure to pay particularly close attention to the purpose-driven activities and the verifiers they create.

-The order of magnitude to qualify an opportunity as an outlier is different for each company and each rep. A good rule of thumb is this: If an opportunity is 3X the average size for the rep, it is an outlier.
+The order of magnitude to qualify an opportunity as an outlier is different for each company and each rep. A good rule of thumb is this: If an opportunity is three times the average size for the rep, it is an outlier.

 The entire buying process likely is different when this happens, and your outliers may require a new set of sales activities and buyer verifiers.
 Don’t let these catch you off guard.